dddrrreee/cs140e-24win/notes/makefiles/make-using-eval/README.md

      executable for a directory that appears later.
 It's a fundmamental danger of having a flat list of contexts where the first match wins.

-  2. doing the hack of making the build directory mirror the source directory is a pain with relative paths to source go above the `Makefile` directory (e.g., as they do if we include lab code into libpi).
+  2. the hack of making the build directory mirror the source directory (as we do in `full-makefile`) is a pain when grabbing source files using relative paths that go above the `Makefile` directory (e.g., as they do if we include lab code into `libpi`).

      you can convert to relative paths to absolute, but then you get these crazy long directory trees in your build dir.  there does not seem to be a nice way prune off the largest common directory prefix.

+     to some degree this is an aesthetic concern, but it makes compilation lines enormous, which makes debugging hard, so is sort-of a correctness issue.

   3. the foundational problem is that afaik `make` does not let you map from a source file to its .o.  `make` rules require that you can